Attractions and Restaurants Open on Thanksgiving Day

 A Grand Buffet at the Cheyenne Mountain Resort

 The Cheyenne Mountain Resort’s Thanksgiving buffet can only be described as outrageous.
 It’s the type of buffet that makes you feel like you’ve stepped into a medieval movie’s royal dinner scene.
-While it is the priciest of all of the options ($68/p), it is also the most lavish.
+While it is the priciest of all of the many restaurant options, it is also the most lavish.
 How lavish?
 Well, there’s an omelet station and all your brunch favorites, plus prime rib, cold shrimp, salad bar, dessert bar and even a kids’ station.
-Kiddos can load up on chicken fingers, mini pizzas and mini corn dogs to their heart’s content.
-(Kids are $35).
+Kiddos can load up on chicken fingers, mini pizzas and mini corn dogs.

 We hope your holiday, whether you spend it at home, outside or in one of these amazing restaurants, is filled with all the things you are thankful for.
 Happy Thanksgiving!